 WORKING TOGETHER WITH BETTER MOMENTS

 In 2004, while living in Paris, Sisse and Cotton made a life-changing decision; to work together as a creative couple.
 They formed their company, and spent part of the year traveling to remote and exotic locations shooting for National Geographic Traveler and teaching photography.

 In association with National Geographic Nordic, they launched an exclusive photo workshop program with Better Moments to Bhutan, one of the most desirable locations to visit today for photographers and filmmakers.
-Bhutan is from our point of view the last country in Asia that has maintained its personal culture, history and religion.
+Bhutan is from our point of view, the last country in Asia that has maintained its own unique culture, history and religion.
 The landscapes are unique and beautiful and the people are open and genuinely welcome you with a smile.
-Bhutan is much like Tibet was 60 years ago - unspoiled and innocent with a strong band of autonomy and dignity - the last real kingdom in Asia.” says Sisse Brimberg.
+Bhutan is much like Tibet was 60 years ago - unspoiled and innocent with a strong thread of autonomy and dignity - the last real kingdom in Asia.” says Sisse Brimberg.